 I arrived quite early on the day of my appointment.
 Security is quite high here and you should not carry any laptops or other electronic items as well as all restricted items.

 Once you reach the building, go to the intercom located at the side of the elevator and announce your arrival.
 Someone from the consulate will come personally downstairs to give you access to the elevator.

-Once there, proceed for security check in.
-Even though mobile phones are allowed till this point, you will have to lock your mobile phones in the lockers provided before proceeding to the interview room.
+Once there, proceed for security check-in.
+Even though mobile phones are allowed until this point, you will have to lock your mobile phones in the lockers provided before proceeding to the interview room.

 Once there, wait your turn till you are called.
 I was the only one there and they called me soon.
 There is a telephone on either side of the wall and you should use this to communicate with the interviewer.

 The interview was pretty straightforward and she asked me few questions about why I was going to Israel.
 After I explained that I have a travel blog and that there is a travel blogging conference in Jerusalem, she asked me a few follow-up questions to that.
 She then went over all my documents and verified once again with me as to each and every document.